asandova/CS484-Assignment1/ProgrammingAssignment1/README.txt

 	to run type "./program1"
 	The program only accepts command line arguments
 	example:
-		./program -p 0.1 -t 5 -s 2
+		./program -p 0.1 -total 5 -tar 2

 	The flags (these flags can be in any order, if multiple values with the same flag are present, then farthest one to the right will be used ):
 			-p is the probability flag.
-It expects a decimal value between 1 and 0 This represents the probability value that will be used in the binomial sum -t is the trials flag.
-It expects a integer value This represent the number of summations of the binomial function -s is the success flag.
-It expects a integer value This represent the number of successes in the binomial function
+It expects a decimal value between 1 and 0 This represents the probability value that will be used in the binomial sum -total is the total flag.
+It expects a integer value This represent the number of total number space of the binomial function -tar is the target flag.
+It expects a integer value This represent the number of summation in the binomial function

 			-test:	is to run the program in a testing mode.
 				Will take flags -p -t -s and just test the binomial functions.